 Kiki Carrillo’s Georgie Distills is the showpiece in our main dining room.
-This remarkable 36-foot painting details the history of distillation, as told through the ethereal essence of George Washington.
-The mural speaks to the spirit of the Farmers & Distillers concept, paying homage to the rich history of experimentation and acquired distillation knowledge that has culminated in the production of present-day spirits.
+This 36-foot painting details the history of distillation, as told through the ethereal essence of George Washington.
+The mural speaks to the spirit of the Farmers & Distillers concept, paying homage to some of the rich history of experimentation and acquired distillation knowledge that has culminated in the production of present-day spirits.

 This mural is the largest painting Carrillo has ever made.
 She painted the piece over the course of a year, working on one panel at a time in her Brooklyn studio.
 “Working with Farmers Restaurant Group has been an amazing, collaborative experience, albeit a gigantic one,” said Carrillo.
 “Seeing the mural installed in the restaurant is a dream come true.
 I love that there are so many details hidden within the piece.
 You can look at it over and over and keep discovering new secrets.”

 Originally from Chevy Chase, MD, Carrillo is a fine artist and figurative painter now living and working in Brooklyn, NY.
 She began her study of oil painting at the University of Hawaii at Manoa and received her MFA from the New York Academy of Art.
 Kiki explores a subtle, humorous approach to representational forms and their stories.
-She feels that a piece of art is truly successful when it makes the viewer giggle.